javiros/emoji-cloud/README.md

 ## Prerequisites
 * node > 8.5

+## Instalation

+npm intall Emojicloud

 ## Usage

 Call EmojiCloud() with the following arguments:

+** Parameters:

-- selector, where you want your emojicloud to be rendered `'#emoji-cloud'`
+- selector, where you want your emojicloud to be rendered i.e.: `'#emoji-cloud'`

-* Parameters:
+- data and cssOptions

 ```
   {
     data: [